If you want to know the difference between a bramble and a blackberry, you’ll find various definitions online:

 - I picked and ate a wild blackberry (= the fruit; could also be a cultivated berry)

 - I tripped over a bramble (= a long, prickly cane)

 - The rabbit hid in a blackberry bush (= the whole plant)

 I’d use bramble as a generic folk name for the whole plant if I wanted an earthy, rural term or did not need to specify the type of fruit.

-There are around 330 bramble species in the UK, some highly localised.
+There are over 330 bramble species in the UK, some highly localised.
 These plants were growing on moorland and had unusually bright red autumn foliage that caught the sunlight beautifully.

 Foragers will be aware that some wild blackberry bushes produce larger, sweeter fruit than others.
 The botanical name for the cultivated variety of blackberries (Rubus fruiticosus) should be the most reliable indication of sweetness, but I’ve sometimes found wild berries as sweet as any – and being wild gave their sweetness extra pleasure.

 Shared for Cee’s FOTD challenge.